-But the PRRI survey exaggerates Catholic support for Obama and the Democrats because the it polls all registered voters, Gray said.
-“A far better group to predict the election outcome,” he said, “would be those identified by pollsters as ‘likely to vote.’”
+But the PRRI survey, because it polls all registered voters, exaggerates Catholic support for Obama and the Democrats, Gray said.
+"A far better group to predict the election outcome," he said, "would be those identified by pollsters as ‘likely to vote.’"

 And those likely voters are also likelier to vote Republican.
 "They are regular churchgoers; they have higher incomes," Gray told the Register.

-CARA’s running aggregate of polls showed a consistent but narrow lead for Romney throughout September and October among “likely” voters.
+CARA’s running aggregate of polls show a consistent but narrow lead for Romney throughout September and October among "likely" voters.

 Weekly Mass-attending Catholics, especially whites, along with regular white churchgoers of other denominations, favor Romney.